fanqiNO1/mllm-defake/decider/readme.md

 # `mllm-defake` Human Tests

-This project is a sub-project of the `mllm-defake` repository.
+*This project is a stand-alone sub-project of the `mllm-defake` repository.*

 It is a [LOVE2D](https://love2d.org/) program that allows human testers to submit whether they believe an image is real or fake.
 The program is designed to be used in conjunction with the `mllm-defake` project to collect human feedback and compare it to other methods.

 Researchers may find it useful to collect human feedback on a dataset of images.
 This program allows users to view images and submit whether they believe the image is real or fake.
 The program will then save the user's responses to a local file and upload them to a server.